 As ocean waters warm, they expand, causing sea-levels to rise.
 Melting glaciers compound the problem by dumping even more fresh water into the oceans.
 Rising seas threaten to inundate low-lying areas and islands, threaten dense coastal populations, erode shorelines, damage property and destroy ecosystems such as mangroves and wetlands that protect coasts against storms.

-A solution: invest in the restoration of coastal habitats.
+Learn more about how we're investing in the restoration of coastal habitats.

 Increased Risk of Storms, Droughts, and Floods